Portrayal of Women in Advertising: Baseline Survey in South Asia

 The research programme was sponsored by the ICSSR in March 2018.
 The project is for duration of 18 months and work was initiated in the month of May 2018.
 The study is undertaken by Prof. Jaishri Jethwaney as Programme Director and Prof. Seema Goyal as Co-director.

 Urbanisation and Human Capital Development in Assam

-Since urbanisation leads to structural transformations in the economy, the role played by human capital becomes considerably.
-Human capital and particularly ‘specific human capital’ that is usually derived through education and training as a driving force of economic growth and social development is important.
-Thus, one of the emerging issues is to minimise the gap between skills supplied by training institutions and the skills in demand in the labour market.
-There is a need to reimaging the new urban centres with collaborative and integrated solutions that are required to promote successful urban growth where human capital is considered equally important as the physical capital as economic driver.
-The new perspectives on urban centres would be a strong knowledge economy integrated with physical infrastructure that connects people, resources/goods, and ideas/knowledge and skill.
+The importance of human capital and particularly ‘specifi c human capital’ that is usually generated through vocational education and training is a driving force of economic growth and social development.
+Thus, one of the emerging issues is to minimise the gap between skills supplied by the vocational training institutions and the skills demanded in the market.
+The new perspectives on urban centres would be a strong knowledge economy integrated with physical infrastructure that connects people, resources/goods, ideas/knowledge and skill.